 Water heater maintenance, regardless of whether it’s a gas or electric unit, is the most crucial factor in how long your water heater is going to last.
 When properly maintained, and with good water quality, your water heater should last anywhere between seven and twelve years.

-If you’re experiencing problems with any of the components of your water heater, call Nick’s Plumbing and Sewer Services to set up your water heater repair service call with us.
-Nick’s Plumbing have been the Houston water heater repair experts since 1979, and with over one-hundred-and-fifty-thousand happy customers, we look forward to being YOUR plumbing company.
+If you’re experiencing problems with any of the components of your water heater, call Nick’s Plumbing and Air Conditioning Services to set up your water heater repair service call with us.
+Nick’s Plumbing & Air Conditioning have been the Houston water heater repair experts since 1979, and with over one-hundred-and-fifty-thousand happy customers, we look forward to being YOUR plumbing company.